-A predicted thunderstorm near Mahia today meant a first launch attempt was scrubbed but Rocket Lab said there was still eight days left in the launch window to achieve launch.
+A predicted thunderstorm near Mahia meant today's first launch attempt was scrubbed but Rocket Lab said there was still eight days left in the launch window to achieve launch.

 Daily launch windows within this are open from 5pm to 9pm.

-Following three previous launches from the Onenui Station site, Rocket Lab has successfully deployed 11 satellites into orbit but the Educational Launch of Nano satellites (ELaNa)-19 mission would be Rocket Lab's first for Nasa.
+Following three previous launches from the Onenui Station site,successfully deploying 11 satellites into orbit, the Educational Launch of Nano satellites (ELaNa)-19 mission would be Rocket Lab's first for Nasa.

-If successful Nasa says it could be back to Hawke's Bay again.
+If successful Nasa says it could be back again.

 "It is an honour and privilege to launch NASA payloads on Electron, and to be the first small satellite launcher to fly under a NASA Venture Class Launch Services contract," Rocket Lab's New Zealand founder Peter Beck said.

 "Reaching orbit twice already this year has made 2018 a banner year for Rocket Lab.
 Capping it off with our first launch for NASA is a tremendous way to celebrate the new era of improved access to orbit for small satellites."